Man sentenced to 15 months in prison for April shooting

 The victim was shot in the hip and the leg and survived the shooting.
 Utter was arrested at his residence not far from the shooting about 25 minutes after it was reported.

-Utter could have claimed self-defense in a trial, but "had we lost, he would have been facing a significant amount of time," his attorney, Benjamin Hartnett, told the court.
+Utter could have claimed self-defense, but "had we lost, he would have been facing a significant amount of time," his attorney, Benjamin Hartnett, told the court.

 Utter was in a dark place at the time of the incident, he said.